Guide

 Manus sandbox email methods compared

-Nylas CLI is the only option that provides both sending and reading email through a single tool, works across all major providers, and installs with a single command.
-API-based transactional email services like SendGrid require manual curl requests and only handle outbound delivery.
+Nylas CLI is the only option that provides both sending and reading email through a single tool, works across 6 major providers (Gmail, Outlook, Exchange, Yahoo, iCloud, IMAP), and installs with a single command.
+API-based transactional email services like SendGrid require manual curl requests with JSON payloads and only handle outbound delivery — they cannot read your inbox.

 How do I set up the Nylas CLI Manus Skill for persistent access?